Blog / 7 Segment Display: How Does it Work?

 However, their main advantage is that you can fit multiple of them in a small compact package forming a seven-segment display.
 A concept possible thanks to the display's small size.

-Types of Seven Segment Displays
+What are the Different Types of Seven Segment Displays?

 You can choose various features for the seven-segment display, including the different types of color and size.
 However, the most common type is the 14.20mm red 7-segment display since it consumes less current than the other varieties.